 Cocktails with Evan Williams Bourbon

 Due to its quality and budget pricing, Evan Williams is a bottle often reached for by cocktail bartenders.
 The 100 proof BiB is great for cocktails, adding a little extra potency without throwing a drink out of balance.
 It’s also a good bourbon to experiment with when trying different infusions, as a mistake won’t hit your wallet quite as hard as some other bottles might.
 Give these two cocktails a shot next time you feel like a whiskey drink.

 - 45 ml Evan Williams Bourbon 100 proof BiB

 - 22.5ml Sweet Vermouth

-As with its cousin the Negroni, the boulevardier hinges on a balancing act between its three parts.
+As with its cousin, the Negroni, the boulevardier hinges on a balancing act between its three parts.
 Upping the ratio of bourbon to other ingredients helps tame the bitter Campari and keeps the bourbon flavors from getting drowned out.
 It also helps to consider the flavors present in the brand of vermouth you use.
-Personally, I favor a blend of Cinzano Sweet Vermouth and Carpano Antica Formula for this cocktail.
+Personally, I prefer a blend of Cinzano Sweet Vermouth and Carpano Antica Formula for this cocktail.